silvae86/silvae86.github.io/_posts/2018-07-02-install-jekyll.markdown

 layout: post
 title:  "How to install Jekyll using Homebrew, Mac OS X 10.14 Mojave Beta"
 date:   2018-07-02 16:36:07 +0100
-categories: jekyll install mac osx sysadmin mojave
+tags: jekyll install mac osx sysadmin mojave
 ---

 This short guide shows you how to install and run a Jekyll blog in your Mac.
 Mojave broke some things for me in Homebrew, so this addresses some possible issues that you may also face.